gilesp1729/LoftyCAD/README.md

 - Directly control and print to a USB, serial or Octoprint connected printer
 - Repairing imported triangle meshes
 - Allow manipulation of triangle meshes: smooth extrusion, refinement, surface fitting, and more
-- Tubing and lofting (a nod to the original Lofty, LoftyCAD's spiritual ancestor)
+- Tubing (copying sections and lofting)

 # Installing LoftyCAD from the prebuilt installer
 Unzip the zip in the Installer directory, to any directory on the Windows system (c:\Program Files (x86) is the standard place for 32-bit programs).
 The install.bat file will do this (run as administrator!), register the file associations, and create a desktop link.